 Step 4: NEW STUDENT ADVISING -Click here to schedule your virtual, group new student advising session.
 You will be provided with an overview of the programs offered, how to select courses, important dates, dual enrollment guidelines and your Dual Enrollment Form.

-STEP 5: COMPLETE YOUR DUAL ENROLLMENT FORM - Once you have completed and signed your Dual Enrollment Form, connect with your school counselor to review your course selections and sign your Dual Enrollment Form.
+STEP 5: COMPLETE YOUR DUAL ENROLLMENT FORM -Use this helpful guide when selecting courses.
+Once you have completed and signed your Dual Enrollment Form, connect with your school counselor to review your course selections and sign your Dual Enrollment Form.